springernature/frontend-playbook/practices/managing-node-projects.md

 ### Classifying "built" run-time dependencies

-While the classification of run-time and development dependencies is usually fairly clear-cut, there can be grey-areas.
-For example dependencies that are required for the running of your website/app but are processed by a build tool (perhaps to concatenate or transpile them).
+While the classification of run-time and development dependencies is usually fairly clear-cut, there can be grey areas.
+For example, dependencies that are required for the running of your website/app but are processed by a build tool (perhaps to concatenate or transpile them).

-In these instances it is technically true that the dependency wouldn't need to be installed in production since only the built asset would be served.
-However classifying it as a development dependency would mischaracterise its contribution to the application, and could lead it to be treated with less care than it deserves (including with a looser semver range [as above](#examples-1)).
+In these instances it's technically true that the dependency wouldn't need to be installed in production since only the built asset would be served.
+However classifying it as a development dependency would mischaracterise its contribution to the application, and could lead it to be treated with less care than it deserves (including with a looser semver range, as per the [previous example](#examples-1)).

-In an ideal world where HTTP2, modern JavaScript syntax, and ES6 modules are widely supported, there would be no need to transpile or concatenate any dependencies even for browsers.
-Instead, they would simply be loaded using `import` statements and as such those dependencies would be directly served from their installed location (and as such would umabiguiously be run-time dependencies, not development dependencies).
-When working within a Node.js environment this is already possible through its native support for CommonJS `require` statements.
+In an ideal world where HTTP2, modern JavaScript syntax, and ES6 modules are widely supported, there would be no need to transpile or concatenate JavaScript dependencies for browsers.
+Instead, they'd be loaded using `import` statements and would be directly served from their installed location.
+Therefore they'd unambiguously be run-time dependencies, not development dependencies.
+In a Node.js environment this is already possible through its native support for CommonJS `require` statements.

-As such the fact that the asset may sometimes need to be built when serving it to a browser &mdash; rather than being served directly &mdash; can be considered an accident of circumstance.
-It should not change the classification of that dependency as a run-time dependency.
-That way we maintain consistency between Node.js and web applications, and provide a clear distinction between tools that are only used in the development of the application, and assets that directly contribute functionality to the production application.
+As such, the fact that the asset may sometimes need to be built when serving it to a browser could be considered an accident of circumstance.
+It shouldn't change the classification of that dependency as a run-time dependency.
+In this way we maintain consistency between Node.js and web applications, and provide a clear distinction between tools that are only used in the _development_ of the application, and assets that directly contribute _functionality_ to the production application.

 ## Publishing projects on NPM